EllieBotDevs/Ellie-bot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what you would like.
 Ex.
-I'm always frustrated when [...]
+I'm would like it if "specific feature" was added [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.